Spain: Related Information

 Service companies registered under the ZEC may be set up in any part of the Canary Islands.

-Production, processing, handling and distributive activities must be located in certain Designated Areas at:
+Production, processing, handling and distributive activities must be based in certain designated areas, at:

-- The Port of La Luz and Las Palmas
+- Port of La Luz and Las Palmas

 - Gando Airport